ishitvaagrawal/news-app-java/README.md

-# News App
-Project as a part of Android Basics Nanodegree at Udacity

 ### Project Overview

 The goal is to create a News Feed app which gives a user regularly-updated news from the internet